EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 # Implementation status

-This report summarizes the current status of the FAIRSenDD project.
+This section summarizes the current implementation status of the FAIRSenDD project.
 Overall, the project is currently on schedule after its first half of the year.
 The first two work packages WP1: Selection of operational NoR EO Platform services and WP2: End-to-end FAIR Workflow are finished.
 We are currently working on WP3: Code performance enhancement & Cloud platform integration.